Cranberry Jalapeño Salsa Recipe

 Jalapeños (2–3)

-If you want to achieve moderate heat, you should remove the ribs and seeds.
-Keeping the seeds in will significantly increase the heat.
-Most tables will have two jalapeños with the seeds removed.
-Three jalapeños with the seeds in is for people who actually enjoy heat — and it will alter the entire flavor profile of the salsa.
+To achieve moderate heat, ribs and seeds should be removed.
+Leaving seeds in will ramp up the heat significantly.
+Most tables will have two jalapeños without seeds.
+Three jalapeños with seeds is for the people who actually like heat, and it will change the flavor profile of the salsa entirely.

 Fresh Cilantro (1/2 bunch)